-According to the caption of this NARA photo, this Nakajima Ki-43 Hayabusa (Oscar) was found "on an airstrip in the Korako area, three miles south of Aitape, New Guinea" on April 22, 1944.
+According to the caption of this NARA photo, this Nakajima Ki-43 "Hayabusa" (Oscar) was found "on an airstrip in the Korako area, three miles south of Aitape, New Guinea" on April 22, 1944.
 The location is probably Tadji airfield.

-MA#395 says the aircraft is a Ki-43-II-Otsu and I would agree that the unit is the 248th Sentai.
+Model Art #395 says the aircraft is a Ki-43-II-Otsu and the unit is the 248th Sentai.

-On April 22 the US Army landed in Hollandia and the remaining members of the unit escaped in the jungle where they constantly suffered from malnutrition and disease.
+On April 22, the US Army landed in Hollandia and the remaining members of the unit escaped in the jungle where they constantly suffered from malnutrition and disease.

 The unit was disbanded on July 23, 1944.

-The boomerang resembling tail marking was actually based on reed leaves and is broken down as 2 leaves in the front, 4 in the middle and 8 in the rear, representing the unit's Sentai number.
+The boomerang resembling tail marking was actually based on reed leaves and is broken down as 2 leaves in the front, 4 in the middle and 8 in the rear, representing the unit's sentai number.